chindris/silverback-template/README.md

 These Cloudinary approximations are not real images and will fail integration tests.
 Therefore they are not used in regular development and testing scenarios.

-## Lagoon environments

-In a standard project we use three fixed Lagoon environments: `dev`, `stage` and `prod`.

-- `dev`: Purely for development and integration testing.
-Content stored here is not guaranteed to be kept.
-- `stage`: Used for user acceptance testing.
-Content is regularly synced from `prod`.
-- `prod`: The production environment.
-Do not touch.

-Lagoon should also be configured to create automatic environments for feature branches that are prefixed with `lagoon/`.
-Those will be filled with test content.

 ## "Strangling" legacy systems